-Candles made from soy wax burn cleaner and produce much less smoke than those made from paraffin.
+Candles made from soy wax will give you a cleaner burn since they produce much less smoke than candles made from paraffin.
 This means that anyone sensitive to candle smoke will have a much easier time with soy wax, and the air will be cleaner and safer for everyone, especially young children and the elderly.
 There is also less risk of smoke damage to nearby furniture, walls, or ceilings.

 Easy to Clean Up